 We are reader-supported.
 When you buy through links on our site, we may earn an affiliate commission.
 Read More...

-Any serious cyclist will know that a bike lock is not simply a secondary consideration when buying a bicycle.
-Your lock should be the single most important piece of equipment that you purchase to go along with your bike and the quality of it should match that of your bike.
+Any serious cyclist will know that a heavy-duty bike lock is non-negotiable if you want to keep your bike.
+Your lock should be the single most important piece of equipment that you purchase to go along with your bicycle.
+Basically, its quality should match that of your bike.
 So, let’s check the best bike locks on the market.

 The more expensive your bike, the more attention it will attract, and the more secure your lock will need to be.
 Experts suggest purchasing a lock that costs at least 10% of the total value of your bike.
 While there is no such thing as a 100% secure bike lock, some of the top-quality locks mentioned below are practically impenetrable.

 So, let’s see, what are the best bike locks on the market.

 The Kryptonite Evolution series of bike locks come with a steel looped cable, three stainless steel ‘Key Safe’ keys and a one-year anti-theft protection guarantee up to $2,500.
 The combination offers the best bicycle lock package at an affordable price from one of the best bike lock makers in the world.

-Kryptonite Evolution locks come in five different sizes from the Lite Mini to the Standard so they are ready to fit any needs.
-All locks are crafted from hardened max-performance steel with hardened double-deadbolts and pick and drill resistant disc-style key cylinder, making them near-invincible to even the most hardcore bicycle thief!
+This Kryptonite bike lock comes in five different sizes from the Lite Mini to the Standard so they are ready to fit any needs.
+All locks are crafted from hardened max-performance steel with hardened double-deadbolts and pick and drill resistant disc-style locking mechanism.
+This combo makes them near-invincible to even the most hardcore bicycle thief!